suzuki-shunsuke/lock-action/README.md

 - [Commit history for a specific lock](https://github.com/suzuki-shunsuke/lock-action/commits/lock__test-1/)

 When releasing a lock, this action adds a commit to a branch by default.
-If you set `history: "none"`, this action removes a branch when releasing a lock.
+If you set `remove_key_when_unlock: "true"`, this action removes a branch when releasing a lock.

 ## Inputs / Outputs